yueyangming/Moddle_Spider/README.md

 # Moodle_Spider
 A little "Spider" that can help you to download files on Moodle more easily.

+Hello, Welcome to my github site.
+Most of my programs are open-source, feel free to take any part you like.

 An important thing that you should know, if you want to run source code directly, you must install BeautifulSoup and lxml first, you can easily do it using pip or easy_install

 pip install BeautifulSoup4 ( it worked)